10 Tricks to Sound So French That Natives Think You’re One of ‘Em

 In response to a question to which you don’t know the answer, respond the French way with an exaggerated shrug, raised eyebrows and add a “baaah, je sais pas, moi!” for good measure.

-Take pleasure in absorbing the culture itself.
-This is arguably a lot more enjoyable than slaving away at those tiresome verb conjugation exercises, anyway.
+To do this, take pleasure in absorbing the culture itself.
+This is a lot more enjoyable than slaving away at those tiresome verb conjugation exercises, anyway.

 So, how can you learn these kinds of things on your own?
 And how can you see your new French tricks brought to life and used in action?